Descend or Rewind? Stochastic Gradient Descent Unlearning: Analyses

 Our analysis of the R2D framework relies on characterizing unlearning as \textit{biased} or \textit{disturbed} SGD on a gradient system.
-Specifically, we can characterize the SGD iterates on $\mathcal{L}_{\mathcal{D}}$ as biased SGD iterates on $\mathcal{L}_{\mathcal{D}'}$, where the \textit{unlearning bias} or disturbance at each step is the difference between the gradients on $\mathcal{L}_{\mathcal{D}}$ and $\mathcal{L}_{\mathcal{D}'}$.
+The SGD iterates on $\mathcal{L}_{\mathcal{D}}$ are biased SGD iterates on $\mathcal{L}_{\mathcal{D}'}$, where the \textit{unlearning bias} is the difference between the gradients on $\mathcal{L}_{\mathcal{D}}$ and $\mathcal{L}_{\mathcal{D}'}$.
 Upon unlearning, we perform \textit{unbiased} SGD on $\mathcal{L}_{\mathcal{D}'}$.
 Our results on strongly convex, convex, and nonconvex functions align with nonlinear contraction theory \cite{kozachkovgeneralization, sontag2021remarks} that predicts that $\theta_t$ and $\theta'_t$ will stay close for perturbed contracting systems (strongly convex functions), diverge linearly on perturbed semi-contracting systems (convex functions), and diverge exponentially otherwise (nonconvex functions).
-Like in the original R2D proof \cite{mu2025rewindtodeletecertifiedmachineunlearning}, rewinding reverses the accumulation of these disturbances, drawing the unlearning trajectory closer to the retraining trajectory.
+Like in \cite{mu2025rewindtodeletecertifiedmachineunlearning}, rewinding reverses the accumulation of these disturbances, drawing the unlearning trajectory closer to the retraining trajectory.
 Moreover, rewinding allows us to completely eliminate the impact of noise during unlearning by coupling.
-However, because the contraction analysis only holds with respect to a Riemannian metric, we can only achieve a first-moment sensitivity bound for the relaxed Gaussian mechanism.
+However, because the contraction analysis only holds with respect to a Riemannian metric, we can only achieve a first-moment sensitivity bound.

 In contrast, the analysis of D2D relies on additional ``tricks" available for the analysis of biased gradient descent on strongly convex functions.
 By relying on the existence and attractivity of the global minimum of strongly convex functions, we can leverage the faster convergence of biased SGD algorithms to achieve a tighter second-moment bound that has a better dependence on $\delta$.